virtualsquare/virtualsquare.github.io/tutorials/vunet.md

 ![vunetpicox example](pictures/vuos_vunetpicox.png)

-`vunetpicox` can be used in place of `vunetvdestack`: the former uses a stack entirely implemented in usr space (`picoxnet`) while the latter uses the implementation of the TCP-IP stack of Linux (through the definition of a namespace).
+`vunetpicox` can be used in place of `vunetvdestack`: the former uses a stack entirely implemented in user space (`picoxnet`) while the latter uses the implementation of the TCP-IP stack of Linux (through the definition of a namespace).

 From the user interface point of view there are only marginal differences.